limithit/ngx_dynamic_limit_req_module/README.md

 ## About
 This module is an extension based on [ngx_http_limit_req_module](http://nginx.org/en/docs/http/ngx_http_limit_req_module.html).

-### If you want to use the api counting function, please use limithit-patch-1.
+### If you want to use the api counting function, please use limithit-API_alerts.
 Because not everyone needs this feature, so it doesn't merge into the trunk.
 Users who do not need this feature can skip this paragraph description.

 ```
 git clone https://github.com/limithit/ngx_dynamic_limit_req_module.git